rizinorg/book/src/analysis/code_analysis.md

 | ah.                list hints in human-readable format from current offset
 | ah-                remove all hints
 | ah- offset [size]  remove hints at given offset
-| ah* offset         list hints in radare commands format
+| ah* offset         list hints in rizin commands format
 | aha ppc @ 0x42     force arch ppc for all addrs >= 0x42 or until the next hint
 | aha 0 @ 0x84       disable the effect of arch hints for all addrs >= 0x84 or until the next hint
 | ahb 16 @ 0x42      force 16bit for all addrs >= 0x42 or until the next hint